⛪ Born:

 Alojzy started primary school education when he was six.
 It was earlier than the other children usually started.
 He obtained very good grades at school.
 Educated in an atmosphere where everyone was a dedicated Christian he was seized with a desire to work in the service of the Church.
 He first learned about mission countries from religious magazines and became interested in China and Africa.

-After the novitiate Alojzy was sent to Pieniezno for teacher’s training.
+After the novitiate, Alojzy was sent to Pieniezno for teacher’s training.
 He was appointed as a Latin and mathematics teacher in the minor seminary there.
 Then, he returned to St. Gabriel to complete his further education.
-Dogmatics and Church history were his favourite subjects, but he attained very good marks at the other subjects, too.
+Dogmatics and Church history were his favorite subjects, but he attained very good marks in the other subjects, too.

 After his arrival at GΓ³rna Grupa Fr.
 Liguda took up a job as Polish and history teacher in the lower forms of the minor seminary.
 He ministered as chaplain to the garrison in Grupa on Sundays.
 During school breaks and vacations he was busy organizing and conducting parish retreats or group retreats in the house in GΓ³rna Grupa.